aragon/aragon-wiki/docs/dev/AragonOS.md

 kernel.grantPermission(address entity, address app, bytes32 role)
 ```

-The `entity` would then be allowed to call all actions that their `role` can perform on that particular `app`.
-This would be in effect until the permission manager revokes it by calling `revokePermission`.
+Grants `role` in `app` for an `entity`.
+Only callable by the `manager` of a certain permission.
+This `entity` would then be allowed to call all actions that their `role` can perform on that particular `app` until the permission manager revokes their role with `revokePermission()`.

-The `grantPermission` action doesn’t need to be protected with the ACL as an entity can only make changes if it is the `manager` for a given permission.
+The `grantPermission()` action doesn’t require protection with the ACL because an entity can only make changes to a permission if it is the permission's `manager`.

 #### Revoke Permission